jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    While it is explicitly set to 1 when RESET_TO_BL2 is set to 1 it can also be true in a 4-world system where RESET_TO_BL2 is 0.

+-  ``BL2_ENABLE_DTB_LOAD``: Boolean option to enable the loading of fw_config and tb_fw_config device trees from the Firmware Image Package (FIP).
+When enabled, BL2 will load the specified device trees from the FIP.
+This option is dependent on RESET_TO_BL2.

 -  ``BL2_ENABLE_SP_LOAD``: Boolean option to enable loading SP packages from the FIP.
 Automatically enabled if ``SP_LAYOUT_FILE`` is provided.